-I recently gave a talk to therapists on Alfred Hitchcock’s 1941 movie, Suspicion.
-Cary Grant and Oscar winning Joan Fontaine star in this Hitchcock thriller.
+I recently gave a talk on Alfred Hitchcock’s 1941 movie, Suspicion.
+Cary Grant and Oscar winning Joan Fontaine are the stars in this Hitchcock thriller.

-The plot is typical of Hitchcock, a brain twister sewing together a series of circumstantial events that leads Fontaine (as Lina) to suspect Grant (as her husband, Johnny) of trying to murder her.
+The plot is typical of Hitchcock, a brain twister sewing together a series of circumstantial events that lead Fontaine (as Lina) to suspect Grant (as her husband, Johnny) of trying to murder her.

-Returning home after their first date (marked with some painfully embarrassing moments for Lina), she overhears her parents talking about her:
+Returning home after an embarrassing first date, Lina overhears her parents talking about her: